ishita2311/brain-tumor-detection/README.md

 ## 📌 Overview

 This project focuses on detecting brain tumors from MRI images using machine learning techniques.
-The goal is to assist in early diagnosis by classifying images into tumor and non-tumor categories.
+The system classifies brain MRI scans into tumor and non-tumor categories to assist in early diagnosis.

 ---

 ## 🚀 Features

-* Image classification for brain tumor detection
+* Brain tumor classification using MRI images
 * Data preprocessing and feature extraction
+* Dimensionality reduction using PCA
-* Machine Learning models for prediction
+* Classification using Support Vector Machine (SVM)
-* Simple and easy-to-run Python scripts
+* Easy-to-run Python scripts

 ---

 ## 🛠️ Tech Stack

 * Python
+* NumPy
-* NumPy, Pandas
+* Pandas
 * Scikit-learn
 * OpenCV
 * Matplotlib